 Burial insurance policy is whole life insurance which is a form of permanent life insurance used to cover burial expenses and other end-of-life expenses.
 Burial insurance is permanent life insurance that does not expire.

 The policy will be in force if your premiums are paid on time.
 Getting a burial insurance policy gives you the coverage you need, for your entire lifetime.

-A burial insurance policy can be an excellent way to manage your final expense, particularly if you do not own a life insurance policy.
+Burial insurance for seniors can be an excellent way to manage your final expense, particularly if you do not own a life insurance policy.
 Setting up a burial policy allows you to make affordable payments over time.
 It also provides your family with the financial means to pay a medical bill or remaining debts.

 FEATURES OF BURIAL INSURANCE